weclystack/myss/elements/content/privacy-policy.md

 With your consent
 To comply with legal obligations
-To protect the rights and property of Programplex
+To protect the rights and property of Thecyberswat
 In connection with a merger or acquisition of our company Your Choices